sinclairnick/juke/README.md

 # juke
-torrent music streaming app
+torrent music streaming app (prototype)

 *At the moment, juke is in its infancy.
 The current code is not optimized yet, but will gradually become so as I get time to update, or others contribute to cleaning up the code.*

-juke searches various torrenting websites and scrapes the results, providing the details of the music torrent along with its metadata.
-The user can then stream and download the music through an itunes/spotify-like interface.
+juke is  music torrent streamer and downloader - like Spotify for the pirate bay.

-This was made for demo purposes only.
-Please support artists and the music industry.
+*This was made for demo purposes only.
+Please support artists and the music industry.*

 ---